sahib/misc/performance/homework.typ

 + Provide an asynchronous API for your store so users do not block.
 + Implement (segment) compression, with background I/O.
-+ Do the IO in background.
++ Try to move some I/O to the background and re-use readers.
-+ Queue up writes to the database.
++ Batch up writes to the database to make it more efficient.
-+ Try to fetch keys in parallel.
++ Use a race detector to check your code.

 === Optional tasks for the motivated:

-+ Implement segment compression
++ Implement segment compression.
 + Implement »#go("Delete(key) error")« using tombstones.
 + Make sure #go("Get()") performs well if the key does _not_ exist.
-+ Implement transactions (write several values or none at all).
++ Implement atomic transactions (write several values together or none at all).
 + Implement »#go("Snapshot(w io.Writer) error")«, which streams a _consistent
   copy_ of the database to `w` (which might be stdout or a file or a socket...).
 This can be used as backup.
 + Implement efficient range queries ($O(log n)$) that can list all keys with a certain prefix